kyegomez/swarms/README.md

 ```

 ## `MixtureOfAgents`
-This is an implementation from the paper: "Mixture-of-Agents Enhances Large Language Model Capabilities" by together.ai, it achieves SOTA on AlpacaEval 2.0, MT-Bench and FLASK, surpassing GPT-4 Omni.
-Great for tasks that need to be parallelized and then sequentially fed into another loop
+This is an implementation based on the paper: "Mixture-of-Agents Enhances Large Language Model Capabilities" by together.ai, available at [https://arxiv.org/abs/2406.04692](https://arxiv.org/abs/2406.04692).
+It achieves state-of-the-art (SOTA) results on AlpacaEval 2.0, MT-Bench, and FLASK, surpassing GPT-4 Omni.
+This architecture is particularly suitable for tasks that require parallelization followed by sequential processing in another loop.

 ```python
 from swarms import Agent, OpenAIChat, MixtureOfAgents